odhissm/trading_bot/README.md

 ![Step_2-c_2_short_window-SMA](./bot_app/Resources/Images/Step_2-c_2_short_window-SMA.jpg)

 short-window = 4 for SMA seemd to be the most ideal as it generated a more precise prediction.
-The prediction got worse on increasing the short-windo to 8 and also when it was lowered to 2 where we couldn't see the both lines on the chart.
-Looks like a value os 2 may need some more adjusting of the data set to be able to see the two line charts.
+The prediction got worse on increasing the short-windo to 8 and also when it was lowered to 2.